nbeversl/urtext_docs/README.md

 ## Exporting
 Urtext can export to plaintext, Markdown and HTML.
 Output can be written to a file or back into another node in the project.
-Exporting is dynamic; when changes are made to the source nodes, exports are immediately updated.
+Exporting is dynamic; when changes are made to the source files, exports are immediately updated.

 ### Example : Urtext Documentation Exported in Markdown to a File

-This dynamic definition exports the entire documentation from its root node [Urtext  Version: 1.0-beta  Usage Guide and References](#urtext--version:-1.0-beta--usage-guide-and-references) ) in Markdown format to a file called[>./README.md:](>./README.md:)
+This dynamic definition exports the entire documentation from its root node [Urtext  Version: 1.0-beta  Usage Guide and References](#urtext--version:-1.0-beta--usage-guide-and-references) ) in Markdown format to a file called [./README.md:](./README.md:)